 Our Honest Take

-For now, it’s one of the best tools available to get back to fully using the Google Ad Grant.
+For now, it’s one of the best tools available to get back to fully using the Google Ad Grant for churches.

 Want Help?